 On the plus side, a new plugin installed on March 3, 2016, seems to be even better than the old one, with the only drawback being that we lost all the saved “thumbs” ratings.
 So please give a thumbs-up to helpful, funny, and/or kind comments across the site, and we’ll start boosting everyone’s self-esteem again.
 Sorry for the loss of all the old ratings.
 I’m bummed about it, too.

 If you’re a local businessperson who’d like to advertise on this site, let’s chat about how we might be able to do that in a way that benefits everyone, including the awesome hikers who are entrusting us with their retinas.
 I’ve tried to implement ads on this site in a thoughtful way, and I’d love to make the site more useful by replacing some of the generated ads with local ads for awesome local stuff and services.

 In my fantasy, tired, hungry hikers wander back to their cars after a long, awesome day, head to the restaurant right near the trailhead, and get some free garlic knots for mentioning the ad they saw on hikethehudsonvalley.com.
 Everybody wins!

-Drop me a line if you’re interested and we’ll work it out.
+Check out our media kit if you’re interested and we’ll work it out.
 Thanks!